SDN-X/SuperConvert/README.md

 ## Tech

-SuperConvet's code is based on .net technoloy (>6)
+SuperConvet's code is based on .net technology (>6)

 - [.Net6] - C# !